-Fracking, or hydraulic fracturing, has emerged as a contentious issue with profound implications for the environment, public health, and human rights.
-By disrupting geological formations to extract oil and gas, fracking contributes significantly to climate change, pollutes water sources, and infringes on the rights of frontline communities—often low-income, indigenous, or non-white populations.
-These communities bear the brunt of harmful health effects and environmental degradation.
-The recent actions of international tribunals have highlighted the urgent need for accountability, revealing how governments and corporations collude to prioritize profit over people and ecosystems.
-Understanding the global impact of fracking is essential to addressing the twin crises of climate and justice in a way that ensures a sustainable future for all.
+Fracking, or hydraulic fracturing, has become a highly contentious issue with serious implications for the environment, public health, and human rights.
+By disrupting geological formations to extract oil and gas, fracking contributes significantly to climate change, pollutes water sources, and harms the rights of frontline communities, often low-income, Indigenous, or non-white populations.
+These groups bear the brunt of health impacts and environmental damage.
+Recent actions from international tribunals highlight the urgent need for accountability, revealing how governments and corporations frequently prioritize profit over people and ecosystems.
+Understanding the global impact of fracking is essential for addressing the interconnected crises of climate change and environmental justice in a way that ensures a sustainable future.

 This course offers a comprehensive exploration of the challenges associated with fracking and its intersection with climate change and human rights.
 By the end of this course, you will:

-This knowledge will empower you to grasp the broader implications of fracking and engage in meaningful conversations about its future and the fight for environmental justice.
+This knowledge will help you understand the broader implications of fracking and engage in meaningful conversations about its future and the global movement for environmental justice.

-Start with the course video, which unpacks the environmental, social, and legal dimensions of the global fight against fracking.
-Pay attention to the details of tribunal investigations and key examples, as these will be critical for answering questions in the quiz that follows.
+Start by watching the course video, which explains the environmental, social, and legal dimensions of the global fight against fracking.
+Pay close attention to the details of tribunal investigations and key examples, as they will help you answer the quiz questions at the end of the course.